Bam Margera: Independent films

+As of 2024, the documentary remains unreleased, with no scheduled release date.

 Radio Bam and music

 Margera began a weekly Sirius Satellite Radio show on Sirius channel 28 Faction on November 24, 2004, called Radio Bam.
-The show initially featured Margera and his friends from the CKY and Jackass crews.
-Later shows featured less of the two crews and more of Margera's newer friends.

-In 2005, Margera started a music label, Filthy Note Records, and has directed music videos for Clutch, Turbonegro, Viking Skull, Vains of Jenna and several for CKY.
-He also directed four music videos, "Buried Alive by Love", "The Sacrament", "And Love Said No", and "Solitary Man", for the Finnish band HIM, and three for The 69 Eyes, "Lost Boys", "Dead Girls are Easy" and "Dead N Gone".
-He also plays the keyboard in a novelty band called Gnarkill along with Brandon DiCamillo, Jess Margera, Rich Vose and Matt Cole.
+The show initially featured Margera and his friends from the CKY and Jackass crews, while later shows featured less of the two crews and more of Margera's newer friends.
+In 2005, Margera formed a music label, Filthy Note Records, and has since directed music videos for Clutch, Turbonegro, Viking Skull, Vains of Jenna and several for CKY.
+He also directed four music videos, "Buried Alive by Love", "The Sacrament", "And Love Said No", and "Solitary Man", for the Finnish band HIM, and three for The 69 Eyes, "Lost Boys", "Dead Girls Are Easy" and "Dead N Gone".

+A competent amateur musician, Margera also played keyboards in a novelty band called Gnarkill along with his brother Jess Margera, Brandon DiCamillo, Rich Vose and Matt Cole.
+The group released two albums, Gnarkill in 2003 and Gnarkill vs. Unkle Matt and the Shitbirdz in 2006.
+Margera also plays guitar, frequently seen doing so in episodes of Viva La Bam.

-Margera's band, Fuckface Unstoppable, was written about in 2013 on the Buddyhead website and the article questions the seriousness of the band ("a joke band(?)").
-The band featured Margera, his brother (Jess Margera), his girlfriend and Brandon Novak.
+Since 2013, he has featured in two musical projects; Fuckface Unstoppable, which was written about in 2013 on the Buddyhead website in an article questioning the seriousness of the band ("a joke band(?)").
+The band featured Margera, Jess Margera, his then-partner Nikki Boyd, and Brandon Novak.
 Chad Ginsburg, of CKY, was the band's guitarist before quitting.
 Matt Deis, also of CKY, performed with the band as well.
-The band released their debut album titled FFU on May 27, 2014, through Artery Records.
-A deluxe edition of the album featuring five live performances at Zombie Hut and a bonus track was released on August 28, 2015, through Casual Madness.
+The band released their debut album FFU in May 2014 through Artery Records.

-The Evesdroppers, a new band featuring Bam, Jess, Nikki, Mike Nappi, and Chad I Ginsburg, released a self-titled album on September 28, 2016, through Casual Madness.
+A second project, The Evesdroppers, featuring Bam, Jess, Nikki, Mike Nappi, and Chad I Ginsburg, released a self-titled album in September 2016 through Casual Madness.